The best written resume with good resume keywords is worthless if no one sees it!

-In job-hunting today, there is a different set of magic words for every job - the job-specific keywords also known as resume keywords, buzzwords or simply keywords as general term.
-Keywords are nothing new.
-Keywords are specific words that relate to the skills and experience the job seekers have in a particular industry or profession - like in keywords by industry.
+In job-hunting today, there is a different set of magic words for every job - the job-specific keywords also known as resume keywords, CV keywords, buzzwords or simply keywords as general term.
+Keywords are specific words that relate to the skills and experience the job seekers have in a particular industry or profession.

 Employers, recruiters and headhunters use job-specific keywords to find the job candidates they want to interview.
-That same job-specific keyword when used by job seekers in they resumes become resume keywords or buzzwords.
-Although one might assume keywords are individual words but they can be phrases too.
+That same job-specific keywords when used by job seekers in they resumes become resume keywords or buzzwords.
+Although one might assume keywords are individual words, they can be phrases too.

 You have no way of knowing exactly what job-specific keywords they may use in job applications screening process.
 To some extent, it is not true, because that information is included in the job adverts and/or job descriptions.
 Using a simple deduction method described below you may reveal them.

 How to identify keywords

 Job seekers have been advised for long time to emphasize action verbs/action words/power words in their job-search applications.
 That action verbs/action words/power words associated with "what you did" are the resume keywords.
 In the vast majority of cases, they are nouns but they can be phrases too - like in below examples grouped by industries:

 Use keywords in all your marketing communications, including resumes, CVs, cover letter, interview follow-up letters, executive profiles and more.
 Carefully integrate them into the text, when and where appropriate.
 Be sure you are communicating a complete message of who you are and what value and knowledge you bring to the organization.